 Bring a team a Super Bowl and you are hero for a year.
 Don’t return and quickly your name pops up everywhere in rumors of leaving, firings, etc. We know how the NHL and NBA work, in that the second a team sinks, booting the coach seems to be easy.
 We never really saw that as a common practice in the NFL, where a head coach comes in and tries to put a “system” in place, and usually has a few years to see if the team can succeed within it.

-We have seen some NFL head coaches like Philadelphia’s Andy Reid, and the recently fired Jeff Fisher from Tennessee that had lasted 10+ years with the same team.
-Then we have ..click here to read more
+We have seen some NFL head coaches like Philadelphia’s Andy Reid, and ..click here to read more

 andy reid, Charlie Weis, Eric Mangini, espn, Gary Kubiak, Jeff Fisher, Jim Harbaugh, Jon Fox, Jon Gruden, Josh McDaniels, Marvin Lewis, Mike Singletary, New Orleans Saints, NFL Head Coaches, Philadelphia Eagles, San Francisco 49ers, Sean Payton